nikitatsp/DebtAccounting/README.md

 # DebtAccounting

-**DebtAccounting** is an iOS application designed to help users keep track of their debts efficiently.
-The app consists of three main screens and leverages Core Data for data storage.
-Table cells are sorted into sections based on the date, ensuring an organized and user-friendly experience.
-The app's screens are built using the VIPER architecture, while the table cells follow the MVVM architecture pattern.
-If you change theme on your phone, app also change colortheme.
+**DebtAccounting** is an ios application.
+The application has three screens: on the first screen the total debt, on the second screen the active debts, and on the third the debt history.
+The app hav You can add and edit your debts.
+You can track the debts owed to you and the debts that you have taken out.
+You can edit existing debts.
+The currency can be changed from rubles to dollars with the current exchange rate.
+The app adapts to the theme on your smartphone.

 ## Screenshots